firebolt-db/godocs/docs/Guides/loading-data/creating-access-keys-aws.md

    ![Create Access Key](../../assets/images/Create_Access_Keys.png){: width="800" .centered}

 3. For the use case, choose the "Application running on AWS compute service".
-You will see a recommendation to choose short-term credentials.
-You can check the box and click Next.
+You will see an alternative recommendation.
+You can check the box that says "I understand the above recommendation and want to proceed to create an access key" and click Next.

    ![Use case warning](../../assets/images/Access_Key_Use_Case.png)

 4. Set a description tag for the access key and click "Create Access Key"